MicrosoftDocs/windows-itpro-docs/windows/keep-secure/create-a-group-account-in-active-directory.md

 title: Create a Group Account in Active Directory (Windows 10)
-description: Create a Group Account in Active Directory ms.assetid: c3700413-e02d-4d56-96b8-7991f97ae432
+description: Create a Group Account in Active Directory ms.assetid: c3700413-e02d-4d56-96b8-7991f97ae432 ms.prod: w10
+ms.mktglfcycl: deploy
+ms.sitesec: library
+ms.pagetype: security
 author: brianlic-msft
 ---

 # Create a Group Account in Active Directory

+**Applies to**
+-   Windows 10
+-   Windows Server 2016 Technical Preview

-To create a security group to contain the computer accounts for the computers that are to receive a set of Group Policy settings, use the Active Directory Users and Computers MMC snap-in.
+To create a security group to contain the computer accounts for the computers that are to receive a set of Group Policy settings, use the Active Directory Users and Computers console.

 **Administrative credentials**